FlightControl-Master/slate/source/includes/Core.Set.md

 -- Define a new SET_UNIT Object.
 This DBObject will contain a reference to all alive Units.
 DBObject = SET_UNIT:New()
 ```
+Creates a new SET_UNIT object, building a set of units belonging to a coalitions, categories, countries, types or with defined prefix names.

 <h4> Parameters </h4>
 * [SET_UNIT](#set_unit-class-)